 TRR: Is music your passion?

-TRR: When did you know that you wanted to be in this profession [rock music]?
+TRR: When did you know that you wanted to be in Rock music?

 TRR: What’s your favorite VOXX song to perform live?